-Participates in the care and upkeep of assigned equipment: ambulance, life support equipment.
+Participates in the care and upkeep of assigned equipment: BLS ambulance, basic life support equipment.

-Makes presentations as requested and scheduled at schools, cardiopulmonary resuscitation classes, civic groups and other public safety agencies.
+May participate in presentations as requested and scheduled at schools, civic groups and other public safety agencies.

 Maintains adequate supplies of consumable supplies; restocks as needed.